Homological shifts of polymatroidal ideals: Introduction

 The basic goal of this theory is to understand how much of the homological and combinatorial properties of a monomial ideal $I$ are inherited by its homological shift ideals.
-We refer to any combinatorial or homological property enjoyed by $\HS_0(I)=I$ and by $\HS_j(I)$, for all $1\le j\le\pd(I)$, as an \textit{hereditary homologically shifted property} of $I$.
-This rather new trend of research, see \cite{Bay019,BJT019,HMRZ021a,HMRZ021b}, has its origins in a meeting between Somayeh Bandari, Shamila Bayati and J\"urgen Herzog that took place in Essen in 2012.
-Due to experimental evidence, the three authors conjectured that the property of being \textit{polymatroidal} is an hereditary homologically shifted property.
-For a monomial $u$, we define the \textit{$x_i$--degree} of $u$ as $\deg_{x_i}(u)=\max\{j:x_i^j\ \text{divides}\ u\}$.
+We refer to any combinatorial or homological property enjoyed by $\HS_0(I)=I$ and by $\HS_j(I)$, for all $1\le j\le\pd(I)$, as an \textit{homological shift property} of $I$.
+This rather new trend of research, see \cite{Bay019,Bay2023,BJT019,CF,CF1,F2Pack,FH2023,HMRZ021a,HMRZ021b}, has its origins in a meeting between Somayeh Bandari, Shamila Bayati and J\"urgen Herzog that took place in Essen in 2012.
+Due to experimental evidence, the three authors conjectured that the property of being \textit{polymatroidal} is an homological shift property.
+For a monomial $u$, we define the \textit{$x_i$-degree} of $u$ as $\deg_{x_i}(u)=\max\{j:x_i^j\ \text{divides}\ u\}$.
 Recall that a \textit{polymatroidal} ideal $I$ is an equigenerated monomial ideal of $S$ whose minimal generating set $G(I)$ corresponds to the base of a \textit{discrete polymatroid}.
 The bases of a discrete polymatroidal can be characterized in term of the so--called \textit{exchange property}.
 Thus an ideal $I\subset S$ is polymatroidal if and only if the following exchange property holds: for all $u,v\in G(I)$ such that $\deg_{x_i}(u)>\deg_{x_i}(v)$, there exists $j$ such that $\deg_{x_j}(u)<\deg_{x_j}(v)$ and $x_j(u/x_i)\in G(I)$.
 The Bandari--Bayati--Herzog conjecture is widely open.
 Until now it is solved only in two cases: for squarefree polymatroidal, \textit{i.e.}, \textit{matroidal ideals} \cite{Bay019}, and for polymatroidal ideals that satisfy the \textit{strong exchange property} \cite{HMRZ021a}.

-Polymatroidal ideals constitute one of the most distinguished classes of monomial ideals.
+Polymatroidal ideals are one of the most distinguished classes of monomial ideals.
 Indeed, the product of polymatroidal ideals is polymatroidal.
 Any polymatroidal ideal has linear quotients and thus a linear resolution.
-Whence, each ideal of this class has \textit{linear powers}, \cite[Corollary 12.6.4]{JT}, a rare property among monomial ideals.
+Thus, they have \textit{linear powers}, \cite[Corollary 12.6.4]{JT}, a rare property among monomial ideals.
 In this paper our aim is to study the homological shift ideals of polymatroidal ideals.
+See also \cite{BH2013,BanRam019,HH2003,HHV2005,HRV2013,Lu2014,Schweig2011}.